 Manufacturing - uses that involve the primary production or refining of commodities from raw materials.
-Such uses shall include a Distillery & Brewery as defined by this Part.
+A Distillery or Brewery, as defined by this Part, shall be considered a type of manufacturing use.

 Manufactured home - a factory-built, single-family structure that meets the National Manufactured Home construction and Safety Standards Act (42 U.S.C. §5401), commonly known as the HUD (U.S. Department of Housing and Urban Development) code.
 A "mobile home" is one form of a manufactured home.